 You can contact me by email at laikadogmyotherapy@hotmail.com, or phone at 07511818863

-There are many conditions that may affect the musculoskeletal health of dogs, and the list below is far from exhaustive but demonstrate some of the more common ailments that myotherapy can help with:
+There are many conditions that may affect the musculoskeletal health of dogs, and the list below is far from exhaustive but demonstrates some of the more common ailments that myotherapy can help with:

 Hip/elbow dysplasia